 06. ASUS Zenfone 6

-Now we are still putting the Asus ZenFone 6 through it’s paces at the moment, but there’s little question it is going to offer the best selfie experience on the market.
-The flip-up mechanism it uses brings the rear cameras around to the front of your smartphone giving you the full power of your best lenses on both sides of the device.
+The Asus ZenFone 6 excels in one specific area with its camera, the flip-up mechanism it uses brings the rear cameras around to the front of your smartphone giving you the full power of your best lenses on both sides of the device.
+You can read our full review to see samples, but as we suspected this is a selfie-camera that is virtually impossible to beat.

 - Rear Camera: 48.0MP (26mm) with f/1.8 aperture and laser autofocus